iree-org/iree/docs/website/docs/bindings/python.md

       iree-tools-xla
     ```

 !!!
-Tip
+Tip "Tip - Nightly releases"

-    Nightly packages are also published on
+    Unstable packages are also published nightly on
     [GitHub releases](https://github.com/openxla/iree/releases).
 To use these,
-    run `pip install` with this extra option:
+    run `pip install` with this option:

     ```
     --find-links https://openxla.github.io/iree/pip-release-links.html